bright-sea/webpivottable/README.md

 powerful web technology, it provides a very intuitive user interface for normal users.
 Most of WPT operations are just a simple drag and drop or a simple mouse click.
 There are almost no learn curves for normal users.
-Users can create a grid report or a chart report in a minute with tons of customize options.
+Users can create a grid report or a chart report in a minute with a lot of customize options.
 WPT is a great choice for any users to analysis their data easily and powerfully.

 WPT supports to load data from all kinds of resources: a data file locate